New posts about to release for Nine Streams of Consciousness

 I and my fellow writers from the Nine Streams of Consciousness anthology have written marketing blurbs for each of our individual stories in the book.
 I am in the process of creating images and art to go with them.
 The intent is to post the series one at a time on Instagram, Facebook and Twitter and test if promotion of the individual stories in a series of posts over a number of days / weeks will be of more interest to potential readers than a promotion of the overall book in general.

-I am releasing these six as a sneak preview
+I am releasing these six as a sneak preview of those posts coming later this month.

 This is Alan K. Dell’s second novella and third book in the Augment Saga.
 It takes several of the characters we met in the previous novel (From The Grave of the Gods) and sets them on a new adventure several years after those events.
 You’ll definitionally need to have read From The Grave of the Gods before jumping into this short story.
 As a novella, this book is a fast read.
 The character setup is minimal since we were already introduced to the them, and the back-history, in the proceeding novel.